TorXakis/userdocs/latest/_sources/Installation.rst.txt

 Commandline integration of AppImage
 +++++++++++++++++++++++++++++++++++

-By convention AppImages are placed in ``~/Applications`` which is also added to ``$PATH`` environment variable to allow the AppImage applications to be easily launched from the commandline:
+By convention AppImages are placed in ``~/Applications`` which is also added to ``$PATH`` environment variable to allow the AppImage applications to be easily launched from the commandline.
+We also add a simpler name for the commandline by soft linking the AppImage to that name:

 .. code:: sh